With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

 You can also watch a handful of wellness videos, including a morning and evening meditation routine presented by Deepak Chopra.

-As with most Las Vegas hotels, the main floor features plenty of gambling options, like slots and blackjack.
-But that’s not all there is to do at Park MGM.
+As with most Las Vegas hotels, the main floor of Park MGM features plenty of gambling options, like slots and blackjack.
+But that’s not all there is to do!

-Park MGM is also home to the MGM Park Theater, which hosts a variety of popular acts like Cher, Aerosmith, and Lady Gaga, who starts a 2 year residency in late December 2018.
+Park MGM is also home to the MGM Park Theater, which hosts a variety of popular acts like Cher, Aerosmith, and Lady Gaga.

 There’s also a good variety of bars and lounges inside the Park MGM.
 Moneyline and Double Barrel Roadhouse are the most casual, making either of them a great spot for wings and beer.